 THE Troggs Tapes had already achieved legendary status by the time DJM decided to release them as an EP in 1984.

-Just as kids of my generation would quote Monty Python’s Parrot Sketch or The Spanish Inquisition (‘No one expects the Spanish Inquisition, or sing The Lumberjack Song, engineers and studio musicians, when gathered in groups of two or more, would spontaneously break out with cries of: “Split your ‘ands,” “You have done it tonight,” “Dubba dubba dum,” “It needs a fuckin’ 12 string on it,” “Drummers, I shit ’em,” and “Sprinkle some fairy dust over the bastard”, and the timeless instruction to drummer Ronnie Bond: “Dubba dubba, dum, dubba dubba dum.”
+Just as kids of my generation would recite the Parrot Sketch from Monty Python, quote the Spanish Inquisition, or sing The Lumberjack Song, engineers and studio musicians, when gathered in groups of two or more, would spontaneously break into cries of: “You have done it tonight,” “Split your ‘ands,” “It needs a fuckin’ 12 string on it,” “Drummers, I shit ’em,” “Sprinkle some fairy dust over the bastard”, and the timeless instruction to drummer Ronnie Bond: “Dubba dubba, dum, dubba dubba dum.”

 The west country accents of Reg Presley and his fellow Troggs made it even funnier, while it only adds to the comedy that the song they were working on at the session in 1970, where a tape machine was ‘accidentally’ left running, was called Tranquility.

 The full recording was over 11 minutes long, so Roger Bolton and I were tasked with editing it down to fit onto a 7″ vinyl at 45rpm.
 It was my first credit on a record.

-STAKK Attakk by the glam metal band Wrathchild was recorded in DJM Studio 2 and produced by Robin George.
-Murray Harris and I shared the engineering duties, while Katrina Fraser, who was a secretary in DJM’s publishing department, received a credit as The Trash Queen.
+STAKK Attakk by the Evesham glam metal band Wrathchild was recorded in DJM Studio 2.
+The album was produced by guitarist Robin George and I shared the occasionally surreal engineering duties with Murray Harris.
+Katrina Fraser, who was a secretary in DJM’s publishing department, received a notable credit as The Trash Queen.